5 sales interview questions

-What are their goals?
+4. What are their goals?

 People create their goals, either consciously or subconsciously, based on their ranking of the six human needs.
-The best employee you can find is the one who sees working for you as a step toward achieving their own goals, whatever they may be.
+The ideal employee you can find is the one who sees working for you as a step toward achieving their own goals, whatever they may be.

 For example, if you sell medical devices and your applicant is driven by a desire to help people, their goals may well dovetail with yours.
-Asking a potential sales manager interview questions such as “Where do you see yourself in a year?” is a way to open this conversation.
+This is where common sales job interview questions such as, “Where do you see yourself in a year?” come in.
 If your applicant wants to take off after a year and explore the wild, they probably aren’t someone you can count on to stick around for the long term.

-Do they think big?
+5. Do they think big?

 The power of Socratic questions

 When your interviewee states a viewpoint or perspective, ask them probing questions such as, “What alternative ways of looking at this are there?”
 If you feel they are answering based on their assumptions, explore that further with questions like “How can you verify or disprove that assumption?”
-You can also weave conceptual clarification sales interview questions into the interview such as “Why are you saying that?” or “What exactly does that mean?”
+You can also weave conceptual clarification questions into the interview such as “Why are you saying that?” or “What exactly does that mean?”

 Time constraints aside, there is no end to the number of questions to ask in a sales interview.
 Keep in mind the role you’re hiring for and the guardrails you’ve set up, and you’ll find the right individuals to help you achieve massive growth.

-Ready to build the strongest sales team?
+Ready to build a strong sales team?